blue101010/writeups/AsisCTF2023/SOLVED/white_and_blank/analysis/white_and_blank.md

 ![Alt text](image-3.png)

-After modification of the header to 76 2d 3F 01, The file is better interpreted by exrinfo  (but still considered bad from exrcheck...)
+After modification of the header to 76 2d 3F 01, the file is better interpreted by exrinfo  (but still considered bad from exrcheck...)
 ```
 └─$ exrinfo whiteandblank
 File 'whiteandblank':